renovate-bot/zw/community/zsh_plugin_standart.md

 1. Plugin managers: [Zpm](https://github.com/zpm-zsh/zpm), [ZI](https://github.com/z-shell/zi), [Zinit](https://github.com/zdharma-continuum/zinit), [Zgenom](https://github.com/jandamm/zgenom).

-## 3. Binaries Directory - [ binaries-directory ]
+## 3. Binaries Directory {#binaries-directory}

+> [ binaries-directory ]

 Plugins sometimes provide a runnable script or program, either for their internal use or for the end-user.

 It is proposed that for the latter, the plugin shall use a `bin/` subdirectory inside its main dir (it is recommended, that for internal use, the runnable be called via the `$0` value obtained as described above).

 The runnable should be put into the directory with a `+x` access right assigned.

 The task of the plugin manager should be: